anhaidgroup/active_matcher/examples/Cluster-Example.md

 ActiveMatcher can be run in either the basic mode or the advanced mode.
 This document describes the basic mode.
 We motivate the advanced mode and describe it [here](https://github.com/anhaidgroup/active_matcher/blob/main/examples/advance-example.md).
 If you want to learn the advanced mode for the cluster setting, we recommend
 * learning the basic mode for the single-machine setting described [here](https://github.com/anhaidgroup/active_matcher/blob/main/examples/Single-Machine-Example.md) first,
-* then experiment with the advanced mode for the single-machine setting described [here](https://github.com/anhaidgroup/active_matcher/blob/docs/doc/installation-guides/install-cloud-based-cluster.md),
+* then learning the advanced mode for the single-machine setting described [here](https://github.com/anhaidgroup/active_matcher/blob/docs/doc/installation-guides/install-cloud-based-cluster.md),
-* then experiment with the basic mode for the cluster setting described in this document.
+* then learning the basic mode for the cluster setting described in this document.
-Finally, you can build on the above to try the advanced mode for the cluster setting.
+Finally, you can build on the above to learn the advanced mode for the cluster setting.

 We now describe the basic mode for the cluster setting.